Introduction to a novena to Saints Louis and Zelie Martin,

 the parents of Saint Therese of Lisieux

-Father Jean-Claude Lange, pastor of Sainte-Therese parish in Metz, France, where devotion to Blessed Louis and Zelie Martin has produced a profound spiritual renewal, generously permitted me to translate the novena to St. Therese and Louis and Zelie that is used in that parish and that appears in French on their Web site (http://saintetheresemetz.fr) and to post it at "Blessed Louis and Zélie Martin."
-Please feel free to link to it.
+Father Jean-Claude Lange, pastor of Sainte-Therese parish in Metz, France, where devotion to Saints Louis and Zelie Martin has produced a profound spiritual renewal, generously permitted me to translate the novena to St. Therese and Louis and Zelie that is used in that parish and that appeared in French on the Web site of Saint Therese Church in Metz and to post it at "Saints Louis and Zelie Martin, the Parents of Saint Therese of Lisieux" Please feel free to link to it.

 The Novena to Saints Louis and Zélie Martin

 “The good God has given me a father and a mother more worthy of Heaven than of earth.” --L.T.
 261

 We are privileged to discover the beauty of a family home, the family of Mr. and Mrs. Martin and their nine children.
 Here is a novena to pray with them.
 Let us take a childlike attitude towards this extraordinary family.
 During this novena, may we imitate the faithfulness of the Martin family as they harmonized the rhythms of their lives with the Lord of Love.
 In our requests to the little brothers of St. Therese of the Child Jesus and of the Holy Face, let us find strength to support our priests and seminarians in the world today.
 In our requests to the sisters and brothers of St. Therese, may we find the boldness needed to defend the beauty of the family in today's world.
 May we rest in the discovery of the liturgy of the family that was so dear to Mr. Martin and Mrs. Martin.
 This daily liturgy was that of family memory, passing faithfulness on to their children in the image of St. Anne as she taught the Virgin Mary and in humility similar to St. Francis of Assisi.